Know the Zone

 Any person who fails to abide by the New York State Safety in Skiing Code (found at General Obligations Law Article 18) particularly that section entitled “Duties of Skiers” General Obligations Law 18-105.
 Copies are available at Ticket Booth.

 Enforcement of Procedures by Whiteface Mountain

-- Designated staff members, including: Ski Patrollers, Mountain Hosts, Snow Sports Instructors, Safety Awareness Team Members, NYSEF employees and Whiteface Mountain Management have been charged with the responsibility of monitoring the Whiteface Mountain Reckless Skier Policy.
-When reckless behavior is encountered on the mountain the staff member will explain the nature of the infraction and will politely issue a "warning" to the skier, and will remove a corner of the day ticket or season pass.
-However, if an individual is stopped for a second violation the day ticket may be revoked for the remainder of the day, and season pass may be invalidated for one week.
+Designated staff members, including Ski Patrollers, Mountain Hosts, Snow Sports Instructors, Safety Awareness Team Members, NYSEF employees and Whiteface Mountain Management have been charged with the responsibility of monitoring the Whiteface Mountain Reckless Skier Policy.
+When reckless behavior is encountered on the mountain the staff member will explain the nature of the infraction and will politely issue a “warning” to the skier, and will mark the day ticket or season pass.
+However, if an individual is stopped for a second violation the day ticket may be revoked for the remainder of the day, and the season pass may be invalidated for one week.
 Passes will be secured at the MSA and may be reclaimed there.

 - Reduction in the number of injury cases.

 - Creation of a safe and more enjoyable environment for all our guests.

 - Improvement in the image of the sport of downhill skiing and boarding.

 For Whiteface Ski Area and Veterans’ Memorial Highway